chennakt9/java-springboot-interview/core-java.md

 ### Deep copy vs Shallow copy
 - Shallow Copy : Copies the object’s top-level structure only
 - Deep Copy : Copies everything recursively

+### Explain difference between abstract class and interface (Java 8 default/static methods).
+- Abstract Class
+  - Can have abstract + concrete methods
+  - Can have instance variables (with any access modifiers)
+  - can define constructors
+- Interface
+  - Can have abstract, default, and static methods
+  - Can have only public static final constants
+  - No constructors allowed